-I’ve been working with so many women with breast cancer these days, that I just had to discuss this very important topic which I became aware of when I was struggling with painful and cystic breasts about 10 years ago.
+I’ve been working with so many women with breast cancer these days that I just had to discuss a very important topic that I became aware of when I was struggling with painful and cystic breasts about 10 years ago.

 Body issues were a big thing with my mom.
 Especially weight and breast size.

 Her mother wore a size double D cup bra and used to say to my mother before she developed breasts that she hated small breasted women.
 So what do you think happened?

 Yup!
 You guessed it, when my mother developed breasts, they were on the small side!
 Hmmm.
 Perhaps not the most enlightened parenting strategy on my grandmother’s part.
 It certainly made my mother feel bad and the only thing that prevented her from getting breasts implants was that breast cancer ran in the family, so she was too afraid.

 Well my mom saw what her mother did and tried to make sure that my sister and I didn’t get the same message, so she waited until we were older and only made small comments like “when I die (the implication was that it was going to be from breast cancer-just like her mother), your father is going to get re-married to a busty blond.”

 Then she put me in the category with her, because my sister ended up with breasts almost my grandmother’s size and mine were more like my mom’s.
 So her way of trying to make me feel better was through camaraderie: “We’re in this together, Karen.
 But, you can do something about it.
 Just wear a nice bra and put a little padding in it, to give yourself a little ‘lift’.”